-The first addition of this book was written in 1911.
+The first edition of this book was written in 1911.
 The author, Anna Botsford Comstock, wanted people to understand the world around them in an intimate way.
 She describes even the most common of birds, plants or rocks in a way that makes them interesting and come alive.
 The book was revised in 1939 by a group of naturalists who kept the spirit of Ms. Comstock.

-A Nature Textbook
+A Great Nature Study Book / Textbook

-The Handbook of Nature Study is written as a series of articles about animals, plants, rocks, weather and more.
+The Handbook of Nature Study is written as a series of articles about animals, plants, rocks, weather, and more.
 Each article is written in a gentle style and contains black and white pictures and illustrations.
-Lessons throughout the book are more observation and activity based than memory based.
+Lessons throughout the book are more observation and activity-based than memory-based.
 This is perfect for developing critical thinking skills.

 If you are unsure about how to teach a nature study, the first part of the book is dedicated to “The Teaching Of Nature Study”.
 This should appeal to homeschool parents who are a little leary about science.